Power: A New Social Analysis: Taming arbitrary rule

 Collective action should be restricted to two domains.
 First, it should be used to treat problems that are primarily "geographical", which include issues of sanitation, transportation, electricity, and external threats.
-Second, it ought to be used when a kind of individual freedom poses a major threat to public order; for instance, speech that incites the breaking of law (Russell 1938:227–228).
+Second, it ought to be used when a kind of individual freedom poses a major threat to public order; for instance, speech that incites the breaking of law.
 The exception to this rule is when there is a minority which densely populates a certain well-defined area, in which case, political devolution is preferable.